Roto-VR/com.rotovr.sdk/README.md

 * **Managed DLL Integration**: Platforms that natively support the .NET runtime can use managed DLLs directly.
 For engines like Unreal, you'll likely need a wrapper to expose the managed DLL’s functionality as native C++.

 [Download SDK as a managed DLL library](https://github.com/Roto-VR/com.rotovr.sdk/tree/master/Lib)

+---
+### Remarks
+- **Preferred Connection:**
+For maximum stability, use a USB connection on Windows 11.
+(Note: Windows 10 may encounter issues maintaining a stable USB connection.)

+- **Verifying USB Connection:**
+Before launching your application, verify the USB connection using rotoVRCmd.exe.

+- **Limitations with Bluetooth (BLE):**
+The RotoVR SDK does not support multiple simultaneous BLE connections.
+Ensure that only one RotoVR chair is active within the room to avoid connection issues.